-I recommend allowing two full days for this road trip and stopping to spend the night in Ashburton and Lake Tekapo if time permits.
+I recommend renting a car in Christchurch (I use Discover Cars to find the best deals) and then allowing two full days for this road trip and stopping to spend the night in Ashburton and Lake Tekapo if time permits.
 There is just so much to see between Christchurch and Mount Cook!
 Some of my favorite stops include the bright-blue Lake Tekapo and quirky Burkes Pass, where I felt like I had stepped back in time to the 1950s.

 As mentioned, it is a pretty easy drive however Mount Cook Road is particularly windy and in bad weather, it will be necessary to drive slower.
 Also, beware of cars in front suddenly braking and pulling off the road to take the iconic Mount Cook road photo.
 It’s important to note this is a single-lane road so if you get stuck behind a slow-moving car it can be frustrating, just remember to relax and keep your distance.

 Before your road trip, I highly recommend spending a few nights in Christchurch, there’s just so much to do in Christchurch!

 Best Stops on the Drive from Christchurch to Mount Cook

 The first stop on your drive from Christchurch to Mount Cook should be Rakaia Gorge – it’s arguably the prettiest stop too with the bright blue waters of the Rakaia River looking especially spectacular on a sunny day.